Background

 - WAGRO Foundation

-- Community Catholic Services (CCS)
+- Catholic Community Services of Aberdeen

 - Red de Inclusión, Solidaridad y Empoderamiento (RISE)

-- Connect Wellbeing Community
+- Wellbeing Community Center

 Resources